A new minimum wage for 2022 has come into effect, promising a financial boost to workers who continue to be paid by the hour.

 Who will benefit from the rise in minimum wage?

-Under new minimum wage 2022 plans described by The Times newspaper, lowest earners on the National Living Wage (over the age of 23) will benefit from the rise in 2022.
+According to The Times newspaper, lowest earners on the National Living Wage (over the age of 23) will benefit from the recent rise in minimum wage.

-However, any increase would be to the government-set National Living Wage and the National Minimum Wage.
+However, any future increases would be to the government-set National Living Wage and the National Minimum Wage.

-There is also the Living Wage, which is another grade the Living Wage Foundation sets.
+There is also the real Living Wage (opens in new tab), which is another grade the Living Wage Foundation sets.
 Organisations opt into this voluntarily, paying London-based workers £10.85 per hour and £9.50 to those living outside of the capital.